alexandr-g/building-design-systems/README.md

 A few **qualities** that are appealing the most for me when adding resources:

 1. Quality - should be well written
-2. Current - be up to date
+2. Be up to date

 ### Thank you